With summer almost heavy on us, let’s start talking about one of the most important and favourite coolants of all-the ice-cream!

 Well, since this invention dates back ages, it’s a normal thing for a lot of people out there to try and gain their hands on the patent.
 There are lots of stories too but many of them are not true or based on some random hypothesis.
 We know that Alexander the Great loved snow and ice flavoured with nectar.
 We know Roman emperor Nero Claudius Caesar often sent runners up the mountains for snow which was then flavoured with fruits and juices.
 However, the award for the inventor of ice cream has been won by none of them.

-It has been known to the best of our knowledge that the Persians were the first ones to make an ice cream like dessert in history of ice creams.
-It was known that they mixed kind ice with grape or fruit juice and prepared the dessert which was a welcome delicacy in the hot, war thronged weather.
-Since, it was quite difficult to produce, naturally it was a dish meant for the royals and the noble people.
+It has been known to the best of our knowledge that the Persians were the first ones to make ice cream like dessert in the history of ice creams.
+They mixed kind ice with grape or fruit juice and prepared the dessert.
+It was a welcome delicacy in the hot, war thronged weather.
+Since it was quite difficult to produce, naturally it was a dish meant for the royals and the noble people.

 This Persian confection was quite similar in composition to the sorbet that we have today.
 And then, came the invasion of Alexander the Great, for whom this delicacy changed its robes once more, this time encasing itself with honey.
 These recipes were inherited by the Iranians as the “Faloodeh”, later on.

 It is most likely that explorers like Marco Polo carried this recipe to Italy and introduced this dish to Europe.
 The timing is not quite engraved on concrete as to when Europe first had its taste but it was probably around the 16th century.
-It reached France when Catherine de Medicci married Henry II of France.
-It was mostly known by the name of “Cream Ice” at that point of time and was quite a regular at the tables of Charles the 1st in the 17th century.
+It reached France when Catherine de Medici married Henry II of France.
+Mostly known by the name of “Cream Ice” at that point of time and was quite a regular at the tables of Charles the 1st in the 17th century.